fulmiiiiine/Smurf-Valorant-Manager/README.md

 ## 🛡️ Disclaimer

-This project is not affiliated with Riot Games or Discord.
+This project is not affiliated with Riot Games or HenrikDev.
 Usage of automated bots to interact with accounts may violate Terms of Service.
 Use at your own risk.

 **Security Warning:** This bot handles sensitive data (API keys, Email credentials). **Ensure `config.json` is added to your `.gitignore` and never shared publicly.**